Cubs' Kyle Schwarber delivers fireworks with HR, ejection and 'a choice word'

 CINCINNATI — The opener of the Cubs’ four-game series in Cincinnati went so late into Friday night after a long rain delay that the Reds were forbidden by city ordinance from setting off their postgame fireworks.

-Javy Baez, Kyle Schwarber and the rest of the Cubs hitters spent the rest of the weekend making up for it.
+Javy Baez, Kyle Schwarber and the rest of the Cubs’ hitters spent the rest of the weekend making up for it.

-After a bench-clearing incident involving Baez on Saturday, Kyle Schwarber drew his first career ejection Sunday for arguing a strike-three call Sunday, then got his money’s worth with a heated monologue in ump John Tumpane’s face.
+After a bench-clearing incident involving Baez on Saturday, Schwarber drew his first career ejection for arguing a called third strike in the seventh inning Sunday, then got his money’s worth with a heated monologue in ump John Tumpane’s face.

-Schwarber, who bounced his helmet off the ground before turning on Tumpane, provided the emotional punctuation to the finish of a 4-2 road trip for the Cubs – at one point during the seventh-inning exchange pushing away would-be peacemaker Baez.
+Schwarber, who bounced his helmet off the ground before turning on Tumpane, provided the emotional punctuation to the Cubs’ 4-2 road trip.
+At one point, he pushed away would-be peacemaker Baez to continue arguing.

-In between and around the hot spots, the Cubs beat the Reds three out of four, outscoring them 28-7 in the series – including home runs by Schwarber, Baez and Ben Zobrist.
+Around the hot spots, the Cubs beat the Reds three out of four, outscoring them 28-7 in the series.
+That included homers Sunday by Schwarber, Baez and Ben Zobrist.

-Schwarber’s drive to right in the second – which was followed immediately by Baez’s homer to left – snapped a 16-game homerless drought for the slugger, second longest of his career.
+Schwarber’s drive to right in the second, which was followed immediately by Baez’s homer to left, snapped a 16-game homerless drought for the slugger, the second-longest of his career.

-Javy bounce-back
+Javy bounces back

-One day after getting benched for not running out a grounder during an overall frustrating game, Baez was one of the stars of the game for the Cubs on Sunday.
+One day after getting benched for not running out a grounder during a frustrating game, Baez was one of the stars for the Cubs in the series finale.

-He snapped a 2-for-25 skid with a 3-for-4 day at the plate.
-And getting the start at shortstop, he had the Cubs’ defensive highlight in the fifth – sliding to make a stop behind the bag of a Joey Votto drive, slapping the bag with his glove for one out, then jumping to his feet and throwing off-balance to get Votto at first.
+He snapped a 2-for-25 skid with a 3-for-4 day at the plate and, after getting the start at shortstop, had the Cubs’ defensive highlight in the fifth.
+He slid behind the bag to stop a grounder by Joey Votto, slapped the bag with his glove for one out, then jumped to his feet and threw off-balance to get Votto at first.

-“Isn’t it great when people are accountable what happens,” Maddon said.
-“That’s the only way you heal and get better.
+‘‘Isn’t it great when people are accountable what happens?’’ manager Joe Maddon said. ‘‘That’s the only way you heal and get better.
 He fessed up.
-He knows he screwed up yesterday; he admitted it.
-And then he goes out there and shows you why he’s one of the best players in the league today.”
+He knows he screwed up [Saturday]; he admitted it.
+And then he goes out there and shows you why he’s one of the best players in the league today.’’

-“You’ve got to turn the page and move on,” Baez said.
+‘‘You’ve got to turn the page and move on,’’ Baez said.

 Roster move

-Left-hander Randy Rosario, who pitched two scoreless innings in the opener of Saturday’s doubleheader, was optioned back to AAA Iowa after spending the day with the team as the 26th man added for the doubleheader.
+Left-hander Randy Rosario, who pitched two scoreless innings in Game 1 on Saturday, was optioned back to Class AAA Iowa after being added as the Cubs’ 26th man for the doubleheader.